 ." is also a special character).

-When using regexes in variable extractors, do not forget to use brackets to define the various groups.
+When using regexes in variable extractors, do not forget to use parentheses to define the various groups.
 The "

 .*" and "